pyca/cryptography/docs/x509/verification.rst

     .. method:: may_be_present(oid, criticality, validator_cb)

-        Specifies that the extension identified by the given OID may or may not be present.
+        Specifies that the extension identified by the given OID is optional.
         If it is present, it must conform to the given criticality constraint.
         An optional validator callback may be provided.